What is Business Travel Management?

 New travel options (like Uber and Airbnb) are also changing the way corporate travelers think about business trips.

-And, finally, modern expensing tools are making it easier for travelers to get reimbursed for travel and expenses and for finance teams to view travel spend in real time.
+And, finally, spend management software is making it easier for travelers to get reimbursed for travel and expenses and for finance teams to view travel spend in real time.

 Why is it important for companies to keep abreast of developments in business travel?